 If you invest the amount in index funds at a modest return of 5% over 35 years, you can turn it into $222,595.80.

-That’s the money you’re stealing from your future self who dreams of living a life with freedom.
+That’s the money you’re stealing from your future self, who dreams of living a life of freedom.

-Below are a few suggestions on how to keep money safe from yourself so you can put them into a pot and see it grow instead of watching it evaporate, leaving your future self to deal with it later in life.
+Below are a few suggestions on how to keep money safe from yourself so you can put it in a a pot and see it grow instead of watching it evaporate, leaving your future self to deal with it later in life.

-A bare-bones budget makes it sound like turning your life into survival mode.
+A bare-bones budget makes it sound like you’re turning your life into survival mode.

 Essentially, that’s what a bare-bones budget means.

-You strip off all expenses to where you “survive” with the absolute bare minimum.
+You strip off all expenses to the point where you can “survive” with the absolute bare minimum.

-But everything is a matter of perception, including bare-bones budget.
+But everything is a matter of perception, including a bare-bones budget.

 You’re adopting this budget method to keep money safe from yourself, meaning you want to fix your bad money habits.

-You’ve been spending as every penny you earn as you wish.
+You’ve been spending every penny you earn as you wish.

-The only way to stop mindless spending habits is forcing yourself to stop it.
-And bare-bones budget will do that for you.
+The only way to stop mindless spending habits is by forcing yourself to stop them.
+A bare-bones budget will do that for you.

-A bare-bones budget will probably sound too extreme and an impossible thing to do.
+A bare-bones budget will probably sound too extreme and like an impossible thing to do.